Wear: Fretting wear

 Fretting wear is the repeated cyclical rubbing between two surfaces.
 Over a period of time fretting which will remove material from one or both surfaces in contact.
 It occurs typically in bearings, although most bearings have their surfaces hardened to resist the problem.
 Another problem occurs when cracks in either surface are created, known as fretting fatigue.
 It is the more serious of the two phenomena because it can lead to catastrophic failure of the bearing.
 An associated problem occurs when the small particles removed by wear are oxidized in air.
 The oxides are usually harder than the underlying metal, so wear accelerates as the harder particles abrade the metal surfaces further.
 Fretting corrosion acts in the same way, especially when water is present.
-Unprotected bearings on large structures like bridges can suffer serious degradation in behaviour, especially when salt is used the during winter to deice the highways carried by the bridges.
+Unprotected bearings on large structures like bridges can suffer serious degradation in behaviour, especially when salt is used during the winter to deice the highways carried by the bridges.
 The problem of fretting corrosion was involved in the Silver Bridge tragedy and the Mianus River Bridge accident.